 How does the pneumonia vaccine work?

-Although the pneumococcal vaccination will not protect you against coronavirus, the WHO recommends vaccination against respiratory illnesses like pneumonia to help protect your health**.
+Although the pneumonia vaccination will not protect you against coronavirus, the WHO recommends vaccination against respiratory illnesses like pneumonia to help protect your health.**

-How long before the pneumonia vaccine takes effect?
+How long does a pneumonia vaccine last?
+When will it take effect?

 Our pneumonia vaccine is suitable for adults over 18, you won’t be eligible for our vaccination service if you: